basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 You can also use `or` when querying against column values, such as `temperature` in our example.
 Note that the parentheses are required:

 ```
-select weather, temperature from GeoCheckin where time > 1234560 and time < 1234569 and myfamily = 'family1' and myseries = 'series1' and (temperature > 27.0 or temperature < 0.0)
+select weather, temperature from GeoCheckin where time > 1234560 and time < 1234569 and region = 'South Atlantic' and state = 'South Carolina' and (temperature > 27.0 or temperature < 0.0)
 ```

 You cannot use `or` between two complete clauses, since keys cannot be specified twice.